 - Priorities: First of all a good goal is something that is of high-value to you personally.
 Make a list of a half dozen really important things in your life and then pick the top three.

 - Realities: Be honest and clear with yourself about your current situation in life and how much influence it will have on your goals.
 How does your current situation help or hamper your ability to achieve those goals.

-- Options: After you’ve reviewed your prioritized goals and thought through your personal situation as it relates to them.
-Write out three things you can do achieve each of your goals.
-It’s okay to combine things from other goals as well here.
+- Options: After you’ve reviewed your prioritized goals and thought through your personal situation as it relates to them, write out three things you can do to achive each of your goals.
+It’s ok to combine things from other goals as well here.

 - Path: Now that you have a few choices for a course of action, which one fits you the best right now?
 This becomes your path for developing a real plan to accomplish your chosen goal(s).